 Isabel Emery 艾景辰

-MSc Food Policy, City, University of London
+MSc Food Policy, City,

 "I am grateful to have taken part in the IFAWF and delighted to be part of this community.
 To meet others who share a similar passion to improve farmed animal welfare in China, and who also come from various backgrounds and experiences, greatly enhanced all our learning and growth.
 Above all, the weekly sessions to meet those working in this space and to learn from them was invaluable networking and knowledge enrichment, a truly unique career opportunity that gives us fellows a leg up into starting or continuing our work."